harshavardhan24-tech/AIW-Infra-Migration/Labfiles/module2-exercise2-V2.md

-# HOL2: Exercise 2: Set up your environment on Azure to Migrate Servers (Optional)
+# HOL 2: Exercise 2: Set up your environment on Azure to Migrate Servers (Optional)

 ### Estimated duration: 40 Minutes